hunter-teacher-cert/cohort-3-summer-work-JABianchi/methods/04/04_unplugged.md

 ### Scaffolding / Differentiation
 _an aspect of this activity well-suited to tiering / scaffolding / differentiation_
 * ELLs - standard card deck vocab
-  * Numbers: Jack, Queen, King, Ace
+  * Numbers: Jack🂫, Queen🂭, King🂬, Ace🂡
-  * Suits: Clubs, Spades, Diamonds, Hearts
+  * Suits: Clubs♣, Spades♠, Diamonds♢, Hearts♡
 * Adjust level of difficulty by handing out increasing the number of decks of cards
 * "Extreme fun form": have specific groups face off
 * Part 2: Different ways of ordering: